Akshay-Rajendran1/Research_notebook/week5.md

 # My understanding of the current twizzler network stack

-General flow (RX)
+NEEDS TO BE UPDATED BASED ON HOW THE MEMORY WORKS General flow (RX)
 The physical network card receives an electrical signal and uses DMA to write the raw packet to the OS buffer.
 The device_thread in net-srv wakes up. device.rs in net-srv loops through connected apps and copies the packet into the specific application's shared memory ring buffer (rx_buf).